 3. Analyzing Congressional Documents Related to the Western Frontier

 Students will analyze six congressional documents to determine the extent to which they confirm or challenge the Turner thesis.
 Distribute to each group Worksheet 3 and one document from the list below.
 Direct the students to collaborate as they answer the questions on the worksheet.
 Instruct each group to appoint a spokesperson to report to the class.
-These documents are available online from the National Archives Archival Research Catalog (ARC).
+These documents are available online from the National Archives Online Catalog.

-- Petition and map from John Muir and other founders of Sierra Club protesting a bill to reduce the size of Yosemite National Park, 01/02/1893, Records of the U.S. House of Representatives, ARC ID 306674
+- Petition and map from John Muir and other founders of Sierra Club protesting a bill to reduce the size of Yosemite National Park, 01/02/1893, Records of the U.S. House of Representatives, National Archives Identifier 306674

-- S. 298, A Bill Donating Public Lands to the Several States and Territories which may Provide Colleges for the Benefit of Agriculture and the Mechanic Arts (the Morrill Act), 5/16/1862, Records of the U.S. Senate, ARC ID 6883889
+- S. 298, A Bill Donating Public Lands to the Several States and Territories which may Provide Colleges for the Benefit of Agriculture and the Mechanic Arts (the Morrill Act), 5/16/1862, Records of the U.S. Senate, National Archives Identifier 6883889

-- Petition from Sarah Winnemucca Hopkins for Land Rights for Piute Indians and for the Reunion of that Portion of the Tribe Forcibly Separated during the Bannock War, 1/4/1884, Records of the U.S. House of Representatives, ARC ID 6883899
+- Petition from Sarah Winnemucca Hopkins for Land Rights for Piute Indians and for the Reunion of that Portion of the Tribe Forcibly Separated during the Bannock War, 1/4/1884, Records of the U.S. House of Representatives, National Archives Identifier 6883899